fsfe/reuse-docs/spec.md

     ignore any other Information that is closer to the Files.
 The table in the REUSE.toml that is the closest to the root of the Project is authoritative.

-- `SPDX-FileCopyrightText` (REQUIRED), a string or list of strings.
+- `SPDX-FileCopyrightText` (OPTIONAL), a string or list of strings.
 Each string MUST be a Copyright Notice to be associated with the table's Covered Files.
   The prefix of the Copyright Notice MAY be omitted.

-- `SPDX-License-Identifier` (REQUIRED), a string or list of strings.
+- `SPDX-License-Identifier` (OPTIONAL), a string or list of strings.
 Each string MUST be a valid SPDX License Expression describing the licensing of the table's Covered Files.

+Although the keys to associate Copyright and Licensing Information with the Covered File are OPTIONAL, the complete Information MUST still be associated with the File in some fashion.

 If a Covered File is covered by multiple `[[annotations]]` tables in the same REUSE.toml file, then exclusively the last matching table in the file is used